amejiarosario/amejiarosario.github.io/source/_drafts/Data-Structures-Time-Complexity-for-Beginners-lists-arrays-stacks-queues-hash-maps-sets-tutorial.md

 Going back to the drawer analogy, bins have a label rather than a number.

+**HashMap is like a drawer that stores things on bins and label them**
-{% img /images/hashmap-drawer.jpg "HashMap is like a drawer with content on bins index by labels" %}
+{% img /images/hashmap-drawer.jpg "HashMap is like a drawer that stores things on bins and label them" %}

 In this example, if you are looking for a toy, you don't have to open the bin 1, 2, and 3 to see what's inside.
 You go directly to the bin labled as "toys".
 That's a huge gain!
 Search time goes from *O(n)* to *O(1)*.